 Making the right choice of residential flooring can be an overwhelming decision.
 With so many materials, styles and colors to choose from, it’s important to get expert advice from consultants that understand the materials and can meet your needs.

 For high-quality residential flooring, choose 50 Floor.
-With a range of laminate, tile, vinyl, carpet or hardwood, the flooring at experts at 50 Floor will provide flooring samples and thoroughly explain the differences in flooring types so that you can make an educated decision.
+With a range of laminate, luxury vinyl tile, vinyl, carpet or hardwood, the flooring at experts at 50 Floor will provide flooring samples and thoroughly explain the differences in flooring types so that you can make an educated decision.
 After you’ve selected the perfect residential flooring, you can depend on 50 Floor for precision installation that will ensure long-lasting quality.
 Schedule an appointment for a free in-home consultation today.